Flatpak¶

-Installing Flatpak Builder
+Installing Flatpak Builder¶

-Versions of these tools provided with modern GNU/Linux distributions should be sufficient.
-Debian-based distributions provide packages called flatpak and flatpak-builder that can be installed with the following command:
+Versions of these tools provided with modern GNU/Linux distributions should be

 sudo apt -y install flatpak flatpak-builder

-The flatpak-builder tool is used to build flatpaks; the flatpak tool is used to install and uninstall flatpaks, manage repositories and keep track of the applications that are available to run.
+used to install and uninstall flatpaks, manage repositories and keep track of

 Building and testing applications locally is straightforward.
 Cross-compiling applications with Flatpak requires the use of the qemu user mode emulation binaries.
 On Debian-based platforms these can be installed with the following command: